Better Than Whey?

 The powerhouse of the protein supplement whey is a respected giant on the market.
 Containing the likes of dairy and several other ingredients, ready to maximize muscle gains.
-However, to the conventional vegan or vegetarian consumer also looking for this attribute of increase in muscle mass, whey, or even casein for that matter, is not the most appealing choice.
+But what on vegan protein powder?
+The conventional vegan or vegetarian consumer also looking for this attribute of increase in muscle mass, whey, or even casein for that matter, is not the most appealing choice.
 Due to its production from dairy, it is a no-go for vegans.
-As a solution, vegan protein powders of all sorts were created and in this article, we will explain the benefits, drawbacks, and if it even stacks up against the likes of whey.
+As a solution, vegan protein powders of all sorts were created.
+In this article, we will explain the benefits, drawbacks, and if it even stacks up against the likes of whey.

 Sources of Vegan Protein

 Just like whey protein powder, there are several types of vegan protein powders.
-What makes these powders different, are the main ingredient in the respective powders.
-Each ingredient does change the overall benefits, tastes and side effects of every powder.
+What makes these powders different is the main ingredient in the respective powders.
+Each ingredient does change the overall benefits, tastes, and side effects of every powder.
 We will be covering 3 of the most popular sources of protein for vegan protein powders…

-Another popular source of protein in many vegan protein powders is brown rice.
-Many believe that rice is a rich source of carbohydrates, however, it also contains a good source of gluten-free protein.
-By isolating it through enzymes that separate carbs and proteins, brown rice can prove to be a good alternative to dairy protein.
+Another favorite source of protein in many vegan protein powders is brown rice.
+Many believe that rice is a rich source of carbohydrates.
+However, it also contains a good source of gluten-free protein.
+By isolating it through enzymes that separate carbs and proteins, brown rice can prove to be an excellent alternative to dairy protein.

 What’s So Good About Them?

-Each different source of vegan protein comes with their own benefits that the other substance might not contain.
+Each different source of vegan protein comes with its own benefits that the other substance might not contain.
 For this reason, many vegan protein powders will mix the sources of protein for a better source of protein and other goodies.
-We will once again discuss each source but go in depth on their benefits, but also their drawbacks…
+We will once again discuss each source but go in-depth on their benefits, but also their drawbacks…

-Continuing the topic of amino acids, and amino acid pea protein is rich in is arginine.
-As a conditionally essential amino acid, an amino acid that isn’t essential until you are sick, arginine may promote healthy blood flow and heart health.
+Continuing the topic of amino acids and amino acid pea protein is rich in is arginine.
+As a conditionally essential amino acid, click here to know what exactly that means, arginine may promote healthy blood flow and heart health.

-Not only that, pea protein has been proven to reduce a person cholesterol levels.
+Not only that, but pea protein has also been proven to reduce a person’s cholesterol levels.
 This is thought to happen through an increase in uptake of cholesterol in cells while reducing the production of fat in the body.

 Pea protein is an exceptional source of iron.
 Although it is not as absorbable as iron in animal products, pea protein can be a staple in a wide variety of diets.
 Why is this good?
 The increase in absorption can come from the rest of the diet, more specifically, food with good Vitamin C. In the United States, approximately 10% of women have iron deficiency, adding a pea protein powder to their diet can increase the intake of this nutrient.